DanParkinson/project-4-elite/AGILE.md

 - User can access a form to submit a reservation --
 - Reservation is linked to user --
-- User can view their nearest reservation on the homepage
+- User can view their nearest reservation on the homepage --
-- User can view all of the reservations in my reservations
+- User can view all of the reservations in my reservations in order
 - User can edit their reservation
 - User can delete their reservation